 It didn’t matter to Roy whether this was the true reason or not.
 At least, thinking this way, he felt he understood people in general when it came to discrimination.

-‘White people fear that their race will be extinct if blacks gain more power.
+‘White people fear that their race will become extinct if blacks gain more power.
 Christians fear that they will have to change their religion if the other religions spread throughout the world.
-Consequently would be forced to convert to their religion.
+Consequently they would be forced to convert to their religion.
 Men fear that their status in society changes if women increase their power.
 These are some of the reasons why you would do anything to protect your rights even it meant starting a war.
 Besides, it is easier to discriminate or dismiss others than to try to learn about them.’

 With this in mind Roy felt that the best way for him to right these wrongs was by becoming a lawyer.

 Though Roy mainly represented minorities in his legal practice, he understood that there was also discrimination towards white people.
 There were companies that would lay off a white worker before they fired a non-white.
 There were some blacks who hated white people and would harass them when given the opportunity.
 Some even believed that it was the white man’s conspiracy to keep blacks in chaos by providing them with drugs and weapons.
 They believed whites would do this so blacks would self-destruct.

 The more Roy dealt with discrimination, the more he felt that he had to do something about it.
 His passion to fight against injustice led him to become not only one of the best lawyers in the city but also the most respected non-violent activist in town.